hashgraph/hedera-services/platform-sdk/docs/proposals/proposal-process.md

 ## Delivery of A Proposal

-Once an accepted proposal has been completely implemented, tested, the code merged into `develop`, and the feature is enabled for production, the proposal's content should be merged with the documentation of the platform in `platform-sdk/docs` and removed from `platform-sdk/docs/proposals`.
-Once the platform documentation is updated, the status of the proposal PR in the proposal project should be changed to `Delivered`.
+Once an accepted proposal has been completely implemented, tested, the code merged into `develop`, and the feature is planned to be enabled for production, the proposal's content should be merged with the documentation of the platform in `platform-sdk/docs` (or other relevant location such as `module-info.java`), as applicable, and removed from `platform-sdk/docs/proposals`.
+Once the feature is live on mainnet, the status of the proposal PR in the proposal project should be changed to `Delivered`.

 ## Design Proposal State Machine